danielmoi/vim-tute/vim-edit.md

 ----
 ## Paste
 ```
-p       paste below (the "default" behaviour is next line / below)
+p       paste below current line
+        the "default" behaviour is always the next line / below
-P       paste above
-"*p     paste from the "*" register

-(cf. o for insert on new line below, and O for insert new line above)
+        cf. "o" for insert new line below, and "O" for insert new line above

+P       paste above current line

+"*p     paste from the "*" register, above the current line

 ```

 ## Example: Select 2 lines